haway/ErgoDash/Doc/build-en.md

 Install the LEDs from the top on each switch
 Round Pad  anode（＋）(Long LED Leg)
 Square Pad  cathode（-) (Short Leg)
--Can be installed later (Except for the LED under pro-micro)
+- Can be installed later (Except for the LED under pro-micro)

 ## 10 Pro Micro Install
 **Before proceding connect the Pro Micro to a PC via USB and confirm it's working.**
--Confirm the TX0 lines up (USB port sandwiched between both PCBs) -Check that all solder connections underneath the Pro Micro are done.
+- Confirm the TX0 lines up (USB port sandwiched between both PCBs)
+- Check that all solder connections underneath the Pro Micro are done.
--Confirm no contact between Pro Micro and components (add insulating tape if desired) -For spring headers, solder is required on the Pro Micro side.
+- Confirm no contact between Pro Micro and components (add insulating tape if desired)
+- For spring headers, solder is required on the Pro Micro side.
--After installation, confirm the Pro Micro is properly seated.
+- After installation, confirm the Pro Micro is properly seated.
 If not, cut the legs of the switch under the Pro Micro slightly.
--Trim headers after testing.
+- Trim headers after testing.

 ## 11 Case Assembly
 Install the 5mm and 6mm spacers from the top。